 Requirement B is the multiyear camp strategic improvement plan.
-It is intended that this plan ultimately work in concert with the Application and Authorization to Operate process, where the plan is prepared and submitted with the application and then updated during the Interim Progress Report.
+It is intended that this plan ultimately work in concert with the Application and Authorization to Operate process, where the plan is prepared and submitted with the application.
 Councils are to develop a plan that takes them to or beyond their next application period.
 The camp strategic improvement plan is not a term or condition of the Authorization to Operate.

-Requirement C is the annual or seasonal improvement program.
+Requirement C is the annual or seasonal improvement plan.
 These are the specific steps that the council will take during the year.
 Some of these may come from the camp strategic improvement plan identified in Requirement B, while others will be items that come up from camp staff, customer satisfaction surveys, or the work of council professionals or committees.
 The goals should be specific, measurable, attainable, and realistic, and have a targeted metric that can be tracked to show progress.
-The annual program should be revised as needed during the season to address customer feedback and improve the camper experience.
+The annual plan should be revised as needed during the season to address customer feedback and improve the camper experience.